 The Marina at Viareggio

 Along the sea wall or jetty, as I call it, you can walk for breathtaking views and watch the fisherman.
 We came across a bronze sculpture called L’Attesa.
-This statue was re-created by Gionata Francesconi from an original wooden one from 1947 done by a local artist, Inaco Biancalana.
+This statue was re-created by Gionata Francesconi.
+The original work was made from wood by local artist, Inaco Biancalana.
 This statue represents a family of a seafarer anxiously awaiting his return.
-It was made a permanent fixture of the harbor in 2007.
+In 2007, it became a permanent fixture of the harbor.

 How to Get There

-Viareggio is located in Tuscany and can be reached easily from Florence by train and takes about 1.5 hours.
+Viareggio is located in the region of Tuscany.
+You can easily reach this town by train from Florence taking about 1.5 hours.
 We took the train from Lucca and it was a quick 15-minute ride.
 The beach is an easy five-minute walk from the train station in Viareggio.

 Although we had the beach practically to ourselves on this day, this town’s population explodes during the warm summer months and also during the season of Carnival.